 I'm summarizing here for you.

-And this resulted, by the way, of the White House was attacking Drudge for reporting certain aspects that were in the health care bill.
+And this resulted, by the way, the White House was attacking Drudge for reporting certain aspects that were in the health care bill.

 And in the process, they called attention to what they didn't want anybody to see.

-So again, Rita, I'm really glad you called.
+So, again, Rita, I'm really glad you called.

 It's a golden opportunity to remind people.